Harmful Algae Blooms

 Get a professional to inspect your septic system, maintaining/repairing if need be.
 Failing septics are often leaching nutrients into waterways.

-Pick up your pet’s waste and dispose of in a container so it does not wash nutrients or bacteria into nearby swales, canals or stormwater drains.
+Pick up your pet’s waste and dispose of it in a container so it does not wash nutrients or bacteria into nearby swales, canals or stormwater drains.

 Support policies that better detect and control nutrient pollution, and projects that will clean it up (septic to sewer conversion projects, more water quality monitoring, etc.)